rlv-iith/sundials-build-project-Win-11/README.md

-# SUNDIALS Build on Windows 11
+# SUNDIALS Build Project

-This repository provides a self-contained, reproducible build environment for the SUNDIALS library with SuperLU support on Windows 11.
+This repository documents the process of building the SUNDIALS library with SuperLU support on Windows, as requested by Professor Venkat Subramanian.

 ## Status
-*   **Build:** Successful.
-*   **Verification:** The `cvRoberts_dns.exe` example runs correctly.

----
+- [x] SuperLU dependency build successful.
+- [x] SUNDIALS build with SuperLU integration successful.
+- [x] Verification successful by running the `cvRoberts_dns.exe` example.
+- [ ] Next Step: Investigate PARDISO integration.

 ## How to Use

-This project uses a "virtual environment" approach, keeping all tools and libraries within this directory.
+This project uses a self-contained "virtual environment" to manage all tools and libraries.

-### 1. One-Time Setup
+**1. Perform the one-time setup.**
-Before you begin, you need to manually download the compiler.
-Please follow the instructions in **`SETUP-GUIDE.md`**.
+   - Before you begin, please follow the instructions in **`SETUP-GUIDE.md`** to download the compiler.

-### 2. Activate the Environment
+**2. Activate the build environment.**
-Open a command prompt in this directory and run the activation script.
-This will set up your `PATH` for the current session. env.bat code
+   - Open a command prompt in this directory and run the activation script: `env.bat`

-Code
-### 3. Build the Libraries
+**3. Run the main build script.**
-Once the environment is active, run the main build script.
-This will clone the source code, compile SuperLU, and then compile SUNDIALS. build.bat code
+   - Once the environment is active, run the main build script: `build.bat`

-Code
-### 4. Verification
-After the build is complete, the final test executable will be located at:
+The script will download and build the libraries.
+A key test executable can then be run via:
 `.\sundials\build\bin\cvRoberts_dns.exe`